ddddwee1/Robomaster_NTU_2018/parctice/training_code/Armour_plate_detection_training/README.md

 We use different structure for sentry base cameras.
 Limited by USB bandwidth, the base cameras are only able to receive small images.
 Therefore an efficient network structure is implemented for sentry.

-Check 'model_zoo/07_16/netpart_s' for detail.
+Check 'rpn_s' and 'veri_s' for detail.

-I can't tell the method how to determine the network structure.
+I can't tell the method about how to determine the network structure.
 I just feel more comfortable to build network like that.